pinto-org/api/docker/README.md

 When rebuilding new images, it is recommended to delete the old ones when they are no longer needed.
 You can do so with the following command: `docker rmi <image id>`.
 The image ids can be found from the `docker images` command.
 Or simply use `docker image prune` to remove unused/dangling images.

+# Parallel indexing for scheduled processes

 If an environment is "indexable", the `docker-compose.indexable.yml` settings should apply atop the standard compose settings.
 The indexing environment will run via the `indexing-` scripts/configuration.
 A shared network is necessary for the indexing environment to access the other's postgres instance.

+Once the side indexing is completed, the cutover can be performed using the `indexing-cutover-queries.sql`.
+Any subset of these transactions can be executed as desired.
+The indexing environment will continue indexing as long as it is running.